searchableai/KitanaQA/README.md

   BERT-base | 80.8 | 88.5
   **BERT-base (ALUM)** | **81.97** | **88.92**

-2. **Augment your dataset** to increase model generalizability and robustness using token-level perturbations.
+2. **Augment Your Dataset** to increase model generalizability and robustness using token-level perturbations.
 While Adversarial Training provides some measure of robustness against bounded perturbations, Augmentation can accomodate a wide range of naturally-occuring noise in user input.
 We provide tools to augment existing SQuAD-like datasets by perturbing the examples along a number of different dimensions, including synonym replacement, misspelling, and deletion.

 3. **Workflow Automation** to prototype robust NLP models faster for research and production.
 This package is structured for extremely easy use and deployment.
 Using Prefect Flows, training, evaluation, and model selection can be executed in a single line of code, enabling faster iteration and easier itergration of research into production pipelines.